vizdata-f21/project-2-viz_biz/write-up/README.md

 between each of the rectangle layers.
 We believe that some of our audience like this feature but not all, hence, we make it an option preserve or remove them.

-We used the ‘switch input’ Shiny widget in the UI interface to turn on/off the borderline.`switchInput(inputId = "borderline", label = "Borderlines", value = FALSE)`.
+We used the ‘switch input’ Shiny widget in the interface to turn on/off the borderline.`switchInput(inputId = "borderline", label = "Borderlines", value = FALSE)`.
 In the server, the reactive input ‘borderline’ will be part of the aesthetic in the ggplot. `geom_polygon(..., size = borderline())`.